 The previous sections of this post covered how to start freelancing in general (no matter whether you have experience or not, and regardless of the industry).
 But, there are also some pointers you should have in mind when looking for work in specific industries, such as programming, design, or writing.

 Your best chance to start a career in programming is to:

-- block time in your calendar every day for coding (you won’t go far without constantly practicing your skills)
+- Block time in your calendar for coding every day (remember, you won’t get far without constantly practicing your skills).

 How to start freelance graphic designing